 The Winter panel comes alive with snow on the mountaintops and wildlife.
 A platypus upon rocks where Meander Valley Falls cascades through, from the patterns in tree trunks one can pick the acacia from the snow gum, and the species of ferns are so obvious.
 Unique birdlife to the region appear, yellow tailed black cockatoos flying in, a wattlebird, a red breasted robin and more.
 The intricate detail of Tasmanian tigers, a quoll, a possum and even some butterflies truly bring to life the skills of those who made these artworks.

-A Detailed Story: Life the the Meander Valley
+Detailed Story: Life in the Meander Valley

 Combined, Yarns Artwork in Silk becomes a detailed story of life in the Meander Valley.
 A story of The Great Western Tiers, of rivers, flora and fauna, of rural industries, lifestyle and history, of town life and community gatherings… but most of all to me, it is a story of community spirit, dedication and love, for it was the combination of these three things that resulted in these magical Yarns Artworks in Silk, the creation of a community heirloom to be enjoyed by future generations.